Chippewa Lake Park: Abandonment and deterioration: 1978–2008

-By 2008, several other buildings had suffered the ballroom's fate, including the hotel, arcade, fun house, peanut stand, and maintenance building, all of which had been damaged or destroyed by fire.
-However, other rides and structures still stood, in various states of disrepair.
-These included the coaster, the Wild Mouse, the Little Dipper, the Tumble Bug, and the frames of the Ferris Wheels and Flying Cages.
+By 2008, several other buildings had suffered the ballroom's fate, including the hotel, arcade, Fun House, peanut stand, and maintenance building, all of which had been damaged or destroyed by fire.
+Other rides and structures still stood, in various states of disrepair.
+These included the roller coaster, the Wild Mouse, the Little Dipper, the Tumble Bug, and the frames of the Ferris Wheel and Flying Cages.
 Most other buildings across the park were in various states of collapse due to 30 years of neglect by this time.

-In 2008, thirty years after the park's closure, the land the amusement park stood on was offered up for sale with an asking price of $3.5 million, and, according to the realtor's website, was sold.
+In 2008, 30 years after the park's closure, the land it stood on was offered up for sale with an asking price of $3.5 million, and, according to the realtor's website, was sold.
 The page which indicated this was last updated on March 26, 2008.

 The 2007 documentary film "Welcome Back Riders" featured Chippewa Lake Park.

-The horror film Closed For the Season, shot in 2008 and released in 2010, had several scenes shot at the long-closed amusement park, and featured many of the park's derelict attractions as backgrounds.
+The horror film Closed For the Season, shot in 2008 and released in 2010, had several scenes shot at the park, and featured many of its derelict attractions as backgrounds.

 Demolition: 2009–2010

-On September 9, 2008, Chippewa Partners LLC announced plans for a development on the site called "Chippewa Landing" which was planned to include a hotel and spa, fitness center, restaurants, a conference and music center, small shops and other entertainment venues, that was expected to be completed sometime in 2010.
+On September 9, 2008, Chippewa Partners LLC announced plans for a development on the site called "Chippewa Landing" which was planned to include a hotel and spa, fitness center, restaurants, a conference and music center, small shops, and other entertainment venues, that was expected to be completed sometime in 2010.

 The site's structures, trees, and debris were being demolished and removed as of April 5, 2009, and the site was expected to be redeveloped after the completion of the work.
-Tours of the property were available in Spring 2009, on Saturdays between 11 AM and 5 PM.
-Afterword, tours were only held on the second Saturday of every month (June 13 and July 11), between 11 AM and 5 PM.
+Tours of the property were available in spring 2009, on Saturdays between 11am and 5pm.
+Afterward, tours were only held on the second Saturday of every month (June 13 and July 11), between 11am and 5pm.

-As of June 14, 2010, the Hamburger Stand (Stand A) and half of the Big Dipper have been demolished.
+As of June 14, 2010, the hamburger stand (Stand A) and half of the Big Dipper have been demolished.

-As of June 19, 2010: the date of the final "tour" of the property; the hamburger stand and Big Dipper are gone.
+As of June 19, 2010, the date of the final "tour" of the property, the hamburger stand and Big Dipper are gone.